qqself/qqself/research/library.md

 # Library

 Set of sources about long-term skill development with small notes about ideas we may use in `qqself`.
-Notes are mostly for things that can be used in our apps, those books are much more than that and I recommend to read it fully.
+Notes are mostly for things that can be used in our apps or future `Knowledge Base` articles.
+Those books are much more than that and I recommend to read it fully.

 ## Contents